cortexlabs/cortex/docs/guides/multi-model.md

 $ cortex deploy
 ```

-Wait for you API to be ready (you can track its progress with `cortex get --watch`).
+Wait for your API to be ready (you can track its progress with `cortex get --watch`).

 ## Step 3: make prediction requests